 Outline a plan of action, which describes the scope, and detail of how the proposed work will be accomplished.
 Account for all functions or activities identified in the application.
 Cite factors, which might accelerate or decelerate the work and state your reason for taking the proposed approach rather than others.
 Describe any unusual features of the project such as design or technological innovations, reductions in cost or time, or extraordinary social and community involvement.

-Provide quantitative monthly or quarterly projections of the accomplishments to be achieved for Start Printed Page 65976each function or activity in such terms as the number of people to be served and the number of activities accomplished.
-When accomplishments cannot be quantified by activity or function, list them in chronological order to show the schedule of accomplishments and their target dates.
+Provide quantitative monthly or quarterly projections of the accomplishments to be achieved for each function or activity in such terms as the proportion of data collection expected to be completed.
+When activity or function cannot quantify accomplishments, list them in chronological order to show the schedule of accomplishments and their target dates.

 Provide line item detail and detailed calculations for each budget object class identified on the Budget Information form.
-Detailed calculations must include estimated methods, quantities, unit costs, and other similar quantitative detail sufficient for the calculation to be duplicated.
-The detailed budget must also include by the funding sources identified in Block 15 of the SF-424.
+Detailed calculations must include estimation methods, quantities, unit costs, and other similar quantitative detail sufficient for the calculation to be duplicated.
+The detailed budget must also include a breakout by the funding sources identified in Block 15 of the SF-424.

 Provide a narrative budget justification that describes how the categorical costs are derived.
 Discuss the necessity, reasonableness, and allocability of the proposed costs.

 D. General Budget Information